arturoptophys/FreiCtrl_Laser/documentation/uart_api.md

 ## Using UART to send parameters and trigger FreiLaser-board

 The parameters can be sent to FreiLaser via serial/UART.
 The parameters are transmitted as a JavaScript Object Notation (JSON) dictionary followed by a line-break character.
-This enables FreiLaser to operate in fully autonomous mode (\figref{fig:operating_principles}\textbf{C}), where another system sets the stimulation parameters and controls the mask and trigger signals.
-Ideally, this system also controls the behavioral task, allowing synchronization of events \cite{FENSposter}.
+This enables FreiLaser to operate in fully autonomous mode, where another system sets the stimulation parameters and controls the mask and trigger signals.
+Ideally, this system also controls the behavioral task, allowing synchronization of events.

 Example how to send parameters in Python: